Does JHU have free or discounted access to "dot com" newspaper/ magazine sites?

 Free access to current JH affiliates via account set-up:

-New York Times.com: JH affiliates can register for free NYT content via the New York Times Digital Edition.
-For full instructions on access, click here.
+• New York Times Digital Edition: JH affiliates can register for free NYT content.
 This version works with desktop computers, tablets, mobile devices and the NYT app, but does not work with Kindle.
+Note this digital edition does not include Cooking, Games or Wirecutter content.

-Financial Times.com: JH affiliates can register for free ft.com content via the Financial Times Digital Edition.
-The first time you click on the link, you'll need to create an account using your JH email.
+• Financial Times Digital Edition: The first time you click on the link, register to create an account using your JH email.
 After you set that up, you can login to FT.com like a regular subscriber.

 Discount subscriptions for current Hopkins affiliates: